lucashorsman/Spotify-to-MP3-Downloader/README.md

 concurrent.futures: for parallel processing

-csver: custom module for handling CSV files
+csv: module for handling CSV files

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.